Axolotat/awesome-frontend-watch/readme.md

 ## Social

+- [dev.to](https://dev.to) - A constructive and inclusive social network for software developers.
+With you every step of your journey.
 - [Mastodon instance - fosstodon.org](https://fosstodon.org/about) Fosstodon is an English speaking Mastodon instance that is open to anyone who is interested in technology; particularly free & open source software.
 - [Mastodon instance - front-end.social](https://front-end.social/about) Front-end web makers who value humans over technology & embrace diversity on an accessible web.
 We hope to stay small & grow slowly.
 More at https://about.front-end.social
 - [Mastodon instance - hachyderm.io](https://hachyderm.io/about) Hachyderm is a safe space, LGBTQIA+ and BLM, primarily comprised of tech industry professionals world wide.
 - [Mastodon account list](./assets/mastodon-account-list.csv) - mastodon list to follow (feel free to add accounts with a contribution).
 This CSV conforms to the import format required by Mastodon.
 - [Twitter account list](./assets/twitter-account-list.csv) - twitter list to follow (feel free to add accounts with a contribution)
 - [Linkedin account list](./assets/linkedin-account-list.csv) - linkedin list to follow (feel free to add accounts with a contribution)

+## Tools

+- [Feedly.com](https://feedly.com) Track insights across the web without having to read everything.
+You tell Feedly AI what's important to you and it flags the important insights from everywhere, ...
+- [flipboard.com](https://flipboard.com/topic/webdevelopment) One place for all the stories you care about.
+Join the Flipboard community to discover and share what inspires you.
+- [flus.fr](https://flus.fr) Flus is an all-in-one web platform combining RSS feed aggregation, storage and sharing of links for a peaceful daily watch
+- [inoreader.com](https://inoreader.com/) If you're feeling media burnout from overfed social feeds, Inoreader is a news tool that still sparks joy.
+It's a research tool, intelligence briefing portal ...

 ## Videos